ManuelMendozaa/pneumonia-detection-project/FDA_Submission.md

 ![flowchart](images/flowchart.png)

 **DICOM Checking Steps:**
-The DICOM file has to go throw the following filter steps:
+<br>The DICOM file has to go throw the following filter steps:
 1. The modality must be DX (X-Ray).
 2. The body part examined must be CHEST.
 3. The patient's position must be either PA or AP.